-- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
-The Protocol Settings/Credentials dialog appears. - 2 Select ICMP, then click Edit.
-The protocol properties dialog appears.
+- 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings.
+The Protocol Settings dialog appears. - 2 The left pane of the dialog displays all registered protocols; ICMP is a default protocol.
+Select the root ICMP node to expand the tree node. - 3 Select ICMP 1.
+The protocol settings appear in the right pane.